-In major Asian cities cafe-hopping is considered a sport, You'll hardly find anyone taking the first sip without snapping a picture and posting it on Instagram first.
-I drove right into that culture and discovered some excellent specialty coffee shops in Kuala Lumpur that make great backdrops for photos too.
-As you can read on my blog page, coffee in Malaysia is normally a strong, bitter brew of mostly Liberica beans.
-Thankfully, the third wave is spreading as fast in KL as it is in other big cities in the region and the days of adding tons of sugar to make your cup drinkable are counted.
-Check out these incredible spots for a good cup of coffee and something for the eye!
+In major Asian cities like Kuala Lumpur cafe-hopping is considered a sport.
+You’ll hardly find anyone taking the first sip without snapping a picture of the stylish cafe interior and posting it on Instagram first.
+I embraced this culture and discovered some excellent specialty coffee shops in Kuala Lumpur that also make for great photo locations.
+As you can read on my blog post about the typical local cuppa, coffee in Malaysia is normally a strong, bitter brew of mostly Liberica beans.
+Thankfully, the third wave is spreading as fast in KL as it is in other bigger cities in the region (like Penang) and the days of adding tons of sugar to make your cup drinkable are numbered.
+Check out the best cafes in KL for a good cup of coffee and something extra for the eye.

 VCR is located close to the bustling Berjaya Times Square, one of KL’s major shopping malls.
 When stepping inside the café, though, it is calm and inviting, intensified by the dark brown wooden and steel furnishing.
 Two floors and an outside seating area give space for many coffee fans; so don’t worry about not finding a seat.